A micro wedding could be your dream wedding.

 Is Mountain House Estate a good option if I’m searching for a micro wedding Northern California?

-Mountain House Estate is a great option if you’re searching for micro wedding Northern California as we host weddings of all sizes.
+Mountain House Estate is a great option if you’re searching for a micro wedding in Northern California, as we host weddings of all sizes.

-Here are some advantages to a small wedding:
+Here are some advantages of a small wedding:

 1. You don’t need a ton of decorations or rental items.

-Many wedding couples are opting for upcycling wedding decor, using sustainable decor, and minimizing their decor to create a natural, rustic, and gorgeous look.
+Many wedding couples opt for upcycling wedding decor, using sustainable decor, and minimizing their decor to create a natural, rustic, and gorgeous look.
 You can opt for a very simple setting that will look beautiful.

 2. A smaller guest count means you can add fun details, more extravagant catering, or entertainment.

 In previous eras, a large wedding was a sign of prestige.
 The more people you invited to your wedding, the better it looked that you could afford such an expensive affair.
 These days, that’s not the case at all.
 Many couples host tiny weddings because they don’t want a huge guest list.